VirgilSecurity/virgil-crypto-c/docs/module.md

 The enum item can have these attributes:

+definition:
+    Defines where component will be defined.
+This attribute must not be
+    inherited.
+The definition attribute is optional.
+Its default value is "private".
+It can take one of the following values:

+Value: Meaning:
+public: Component definition is visible for outside world.
+private: Component definition is hidden in a correspond source file.
+external: Component definition is located somewhere.

 visibility:
     Defines symbol binary visibility.
+This attribute must not be inherited.
     The visibility attribute is optional.
 Its default value is "public".
 It can take one of the following values:

 Value: Meaning:
 public: Symbols of the types and methods are visible in a binary file.
 private: Symbols of the types and methods are hidden in a binary file.

+c_prefix:
+    Prefix that is used for C name resolution.
+The c_prefix attribute is optional.

 class:
     Short class name that is implmeneted in this module.
 This attributes is